Recipes from Italy

 • Add the lemon zest to the butter at room temperature.
 Mix well, to make a smooth, soft flavored butter and lemon cream.

 • Place the buttercream and lemon zest in a bowl and add the powdered sugar.
-Using an electric mixer or planetary mixer, beat the cream for about 2 minutes or as long as it takes to get a frothy, smooth cream.
+Using an electric mixer or planetary mixer, beat for about 2 minutes or as long as it takes to get a frothy, smooth cream.

 • Now add the eggs one at a time and beat on high speed.
 When the first egg is perfectly absorbed, add the second one.
 Continue to whisk until the mixture is velvety; it will take about 5 minutes.